Erasertm/VIDI-X-meteor-blaster/README.md

-# 🚀 VIDI X - Meteor Blaster
+# 🚀 VIDI X Game - Meteor Blaster

 A fast-paced arcade-style shooter game for the VIDI X microcontroller, featuring smooth graphics powered by LovyanGFX, reactive LED feedback with FastLED, and immersive audio effects via PWM speaker control.
 The game challenges players to survive a meteor storm, collect energy cells, and rack up points with precision shooting.